Learning to play guitar is more popular now than ever.

 12. It Ain’t Me by Kygo

-The It Ain’t Me guitar chords are another set of basic guitar chords set to a progression that is useful for beginners to learn online.
+The It Ain’t Me guitar chords are another set of basic guitar chords set to a valuable progression for beginners to learn online.

-If you have already had a go at some of the other songs in the list this one should not be too difficult.
-The tune has a pre-chorus and some interesting lyrics but beyond that, it should be an accessible song for beginners.
+If you have already looked at some of the other songs on the list, this one should not be too difficult.
+The tune has a pre-chorus and some exciting lyrics, but it should be an accessible song for beginners beyond that.

 © Michael Ochs Archives/Michael Ochs Archives/Getty Images